zxphyrx/highway/app/views/advanced/overview.md

 ---

-### How it works:
+### Here's how it works:

-1. Start your project
-2. Journal & Log your progress along the way
-3. Get up to **$150 USD** to get the parts you need to build it.

-Each project you design that is approved gets you **6 points**, or **10 points** if you build an extra advanced project (scrol to bottom)

----

-### Designing your project

-In short, here's how to start a new project:

-1. Come up with an idea
+1. Come up with an idea!
+Brainstorm, research, etc.
 2. Make a new GitHub repository for it!
+This will be where you add your project
 3. Start a journal by creating a file called JOURNAL.md and commit it
 4. Make a pull request to add your repository to the website!
 5. Start designing your project!
 Journal each day you work on it!